CodingLawyersClub/todo-instructions/README.md

     />)
 }
 ```

+Let's walk through each piece:
+1. `<Formik />` is a form library that takes care of a lot of magic for us
+2. `initialValues` is a proprety on `Formik` that defines what the initial data of the form will be.
+We want to set our text to be blank, so we will pass in an object `{text: ''}`.
+We wrap it in `{ }` because we wrap passed in `props` with `{ }`
+3. `validationSchema` is a property on `Formik` that takes in any validation schema we've defined.
+We made our `FormSchema` to prevent blank text, and this is where we pass that in
+4. `render={({ errors, touched, onSubmit }) =>` This is automatically called and where we put our HTML.
+Don't worry too much about the parameters `errors, touched, onSubmit`
+5. `<Form />` is a component that I made that handles a lot of Form styling for us
+6. `<Box />` is a layout component that we put things in. the `p` stands for padding of `10` pixels to give spacing
+7. `<FormInput />` is a component that I made to handle inputs of text.
+It automatically takes care of errors for us
+8. `<Button />` is self explanatory.
+It's the button the user will click to Create his/her ToDo

+I know that's a ton of information.
+Do NOT freak out if you're confused.
+These things are going to come up all the time.

 Save the file and watch the page reload.
 You just set up your first form!
 Try clicking the "Create" button without putting in any text.
 That's the FormSchema in action :).